 These statutes require local planning authorities to regulate the use and development of land in the public interest and to make decisions in accordance with their statutory plans unless other material planning considerations indicate otherwise.

 The Division is divided into two sections; Development Management and Design (including Historic Environment).
-The head of the Division is the Chief Planning Officer and Development Director who reports to the Director of the Built Environment.
+The head of the Division is the Chief Planning Officer and Development Director who reports to the Executive Director, Environment.

 The Division deals with applications for planning permission, listed building consent, advertisement consent, works to protected trees and other planning matters.
 It deals with planning enforcement and where necessary acts against breaches of planning control.